 Another use for bacteriophages that is being tested involves adding them to cleaning products to destroy bacteria on surfaces.
 This may be beneficial in places such as hospitals and restaurants.

-The main disadvantage of Bacteriophage therapy at this time is that it is not yet widely used and has not been approved for people in the United States or in Europe.
+The main disadvantage of Bacteriophage therapy at this time (as of January 2021) is that it is not yet widely used and has not been approved for people in the United States or in Europe.

 There has been experimental phage used in